marcelldls/PyTangoDemo/README.md

 - Execute the client

 ## Additional
-- A device class has also been made using Pogo
+- A device class has been made using native PyTango as well as with Pogo

+## Open issues
+- test_context (--test argument) seems to be a native PyTango way to execute a no database server but fails to execute a Pogo class (possibly due to python incompatibility 2.7 vs 3.7)